CDCgov/mycosnp-gatk-variants/README.md

 ## Overview

-This repository contains the MycoSNP GATK Variants workflow, which consists of seven steps:
+This repository contains the MycoSNP GATK Variants workflow, which consists of eight steps:

 1. Call variants using the GATK 4.1.4.1 HaplotypeCaller tool.
 2. Combine gVCF files from the HaplotypeCaller into a single VCF using the GATK 4.1.4.1 CombineGVCFs tool.